 Who Is An Insured?

-Most general liability policies provide coverage that is equivalent to (or broader than) the standard ISO commercial general liability (CGL) policy covers damages the insured becomes legally obligated to pay because of bodily injury, property damage, or personal and advertising injury.
-In its introduction, the latter states that the term insured means a person or organization that qualifies as such under Section II, Who is an Insured.
-Section II describes two categories of insureds:
+The standard the ISO commercial general liability (CGL) policy covers damages the insured becomes legally obligated to pay because of bodily injury, property damage, or personal and advertising injury.
+In its introduction, the CGL states that the term insured means a person or organization that qualifies as such under Section II, Who is an Insured.
+Section II describes two categories of insured parties:

 - The named insured, meaning the party listed in the policy declarations

-- Automatic insureds, meaning individuals and companies that are covered automatically because they have a business relationship with the named insured
+- Individuals and companies that are covered automatically because they have a business relationship with the named insured

 The named insured is the legal entity listed in the declarations.
-It may be an individual (sole proprietor), a partnership, a corporation, or some other type of entity.
+The named insured is typically a corporation, an individual (sole proprietor), a partnership, or a limited liability company.